chaitannyanaidu/ML-MODEL/README.md

 Ad Click Prediction Using Logistic Regression
-# Ad Click Prediction Using Logistic Regression
+# 1.Ad Click Prediction Using Logistic Regression

 This project is focused on predicting whether a user will click on an advertisement based on various user attributes such as age, income, daily internet usage, and more.
 The prediction model is built using logistic regression, a popular method for binary classification tasks.